You will study three core modules:

 Research Skills and Methods

-Your remaining three modules are optional, and can be chosen from within the School of Philosophy, Theology and Religion.
-Modules available include:
+Your remaining three modules are optional, and can be chosen from a range which typically includes:

 Global Ethics Placement